College and Career Center

 Career Guidance

-Elizabeth Levenson is the College and Career Center Coordinator.
-She is starting her 9th school year at Jackson-Reed High School.
-She has held several roles at Jackson-Reed, but the common thread among all of them is that she loves helping students.
-She was an English major at Cornell University, where she learned research and writing skills, and before coming to Jackson-Reed she worked as a copyeditor and proofreader.
+Elizabeth Levenson is in her 10th school year at Jackson-Reed High School.
+She has held several roles at our school, but the common thread among all of them is that she loves helping students.
+She was an English major at Cornell University, where she learned research and writing skills.
 She is excited to help students with their college and career search--likely the biggest research project they have worked on in their lives so far.
-She works closely with the 12th grade counselors.